ilri/csv-metadata-quality/README.md

 ```

 ## Unsafe Fixes
 You can enable several "unsafe" fixes with the `--unsafe-fixes` option.
-Currently this will attempt to fix invalid multi-value separators and remove newlines.
+Currently this will attempt to fix invalid multi-value separators, remove newlines, and perform Unicode normalization.

 ### Invalid Multi-Value Separators
 This is considered "unsafe" because it is *theoretically* possible for a single `|` character to be used legitimately in a metadata value, though in my experience it is always a typo.
 For example, if a user mistakenly writes `Kenya|Tanzania` when attempting to indicate two countries, the result will be one metadata value with the literal text `Kenya|Tanzania`.
 The `--unsafe-fixes` option will correct the invalid multi-value separator so that there are two metadata values, ie `Kenya||Tanzania`.